Getting Lost in Bruges — And Finding Something Better

-The canal water was black and still, reflecting a string of lights that hung between two buildings I couldn't name.
-My phone had died somewhere between the third beer café and the chocolate shop on Katelijnestraat, and the medieval streets that look charmingly identical in daylight become genuinely confusing at 11PM.
+The canal water turns black and still after dark, reflecting a string of lights strung between two buildings you couldn't name if you tried.
+Phones die — somewhere between the third beer café and the chocolate shop on Katelijnestraat — and the medieval streets that look charmingly identical in daylight turn genuinely confusing by 11PM.

-I was lost in Bruges.
-And it was the best thing that happened to me in Belgium.
+This is how you get lost in Bruges.
+And it might be the best thing that happens to you in Belgium.

 The Plan That Wasn't

-I'd arrived that morning on the IC train from Brussels-Midi — one hour, €16, unremarkable except for the flat Flemish farmland scrolling past the window like a screensaver.
-The plan was simple: two nights, hit the big sights, eat waffles, buy chocolate, leave.
+You arrive on the morning IC train from Brussels-Midi — one hour, €16, unremarkable except for the flat Flemish farmland scrolling past the window like a screensaver.
+The plan is always simple: two nights, hit the big sights, eat waffles, buy chocolate, leave.
+(The complete Bruges travel guide has the actual itinerary breakdown — this is the story of what happens anyway.)

-The Markt hit me first.
+The Markt hits first.
 Forty thousand square meters of medieval square, guild halls in colors that shouldn't work together but do, and the Belfry rising 83 meters above everything like a stone exclamation point.
-Horse-drawn carriages clopped across cobblestones.
-A busker played Django Reinhardt on a guitar missing a string.
+Horse-drawn carriages clop across cobblestones.
+A busker plays Django Reinhardt on a guitar missing a string.

-I climbed the Belfry.
+Climb the Belfry.
 Three hundred and sixty-six steps.
 The staircase narrows until you're pressing against stone walls worn smooth by centuries of shoulders.
-At the top, the 47-bell carillon was mid-cycle — not the gentle tinkling you imagine, but a physical thing, sound so close it vibrates in your sternum.
-Below, the Flemish countryside stretched flat and green to the horizon.
-I could see Zeebrugge and, if I squinted and lied to myself, the North Sea.
+At the top, time the 47-bell carillon mid-cycle and it's not the gentle tinkling you imagine, but a physical thing — sound so close it vibrates in your sternum.
+Below, the Flemish countryside stretches flat and green to the horizon.
+You can see Zeebrugge and, if you squint and lie to yourself a little, the North Sea.

 The Boats and the Blood

 The canal boat tour is the thing every guidebook tells you to do, and for once, they're right.
-Thirty minutes, €12, and you see the backs of buildings that face away from the streets — hidden gardens, crumbling walls held up by ivy, a window where someone was practicing cello.
-The guide pointed out the spot where a scene from "In Bruges" was filmed.
-Everyone on the boat nodded like they'd seen it.
-I hadn't.
-(I watched it the night I got home.
-It holds up.)
+Thirty minutes, €12, and you see the backs of buildings that face away from the streets — hidden gardens, crumbling walls held up by ivy, a window where someone is practicing cello — the same hidden-backstreet view you get drifting through Colmar's Little Venice in Alsace.
+The guide points out the spot where a scene from "In Bruges" was filmed.
+Everyone on the boat nods like they've seen it.
+Watch it the night you get home — it holds up.

-Burg Square is right behind the Markt.
-The Basilica of the Holy Blood sits here — a 12th-century building with two levels.
+Burg Square sits right behind the Markt.
+The Basilica of the Holy Blood stands here — a 12th-century building with two levels.
 The lower chapel is Romanesque, dim, thick-walled, the kind of space that makes you whisper even if you're not religious.
 Upstairs is Gothic and gilded.
-The relic itself — a phial said to contain Christ's blood — is in a silver reliquary that you can view on Fridays.
-I went on a Thursday.
-The chapel was nearly empty, and the silence was worth more than the relic.
+The relic itself — a phial said to contain Christ's blood — rests in a silver reliquary you can view on Fridays.
+Come on a Thursday instead and the chapel is nearly empty, and the silence is worth more than the relic.

 Chocolate and Its Consequences

-The problem is that Bruges has more chocolate shops per square meter than any city I've been to, and each one offers tastings.
+The problem is that Bruges has more chocolate shops per square meter than just about any city, and each one offers tastings.
 Dumon on Eiermarkt does classic pralines — simple, clean, no gimmicks.
-A box of 16 costs about €18.
-The Chocolate Line by Dominique Persoone is the experimental end — he's the guy who made a chocolate snorting device for a Rolling Stones party.
+A box of 16 runs about €18.
+The Chocolate Line by Dominique Persoone is the experimental end — he's the man who built a chocolate snorting device for a Rolling Stones party.
 His wasabi and bacon truffles are either brilliant or insane, depending on your tolerance for culinary theater.
-I bought both.
+Buy both.

 The Beer Turn

 De Halve Maan brewery sits in the center of the old town like it owns the place, which it basically does — they've been brewing here since 1856.
-The €16 tour takes you through the brewing process, up to a rooftop terrace with a view that justifies the price alone, and ends with a glass of Brugse Zot.
+The €16 tour walks you through the brewing process, up to a rooftop terrace with a view that justifies the price on its own, and ends with a glass of Brugse Zot.

 Brugse Zot — "Bruges Fool" — is a blonde ale that's deceptively light.
-You drink one and think, this is easy.
-You drink three and realize the 6% ABV has been accumulating like compound interest.
+Drink one and think, this is easy.
+Drink three and the 6% ABV has been accumulating like compound interest.

 It is cool.

-From there I went to 't Brugs Beertje — a beer café on Kemelstraat that's been open since 1983 and stocks over 300 Belgian beers.
+From there, 't Brugs Beertje — a beer café on Kemelstraat that's been open since 1983 and stocks over 300 Belgian beers.
 The walls are covered in beer mats.
-The bartender had opinions about everything.
-I asked for a recommendation and he handed me a Straffe Hendrik Quadrupel (11% ABV) without comment.
-It tasted like dark bread and plums and decisions I'd regret.
+The bartender has opinions about everything.
+Ask for a recommendation and you might get a Straffe Hendrik Quadrupel (11% ABV) handed over without comment.
+It tastes like dark bread and plums and decisions you'll feel in the morning.

 Lost

-This is where the plan fell apart.
-Somewhere between 't Brugs Beertje and my hotel — which was near the Begijnhof, a 10-minute walk I'd done perfectly that morning — I turned left instead of right.
+This is where the plan falls apart.
+Somewhere between 't Brugs Beertje and a hotel near the Begijnhof — a 10-minute walk you did perfectly that morning — you turn left instead of right.
 Or right instead of left.
 The medieval streets in Bruges don't follow logic.
-They follow 13th-century property lines and water channels that dried up 500 years ago.
+They follow 13th-century property lines and water channels that dried up 500 years ago — the same gleeful disorientation you'll feel getting lost in the old-town maze of Rovinj on the Croatian coast.

-My phone was dead.
-The streets were empty.
-The cobblestones were wet — it had rained while I was inside, because this is Belgium and it rains when you're not looking.
-Every lane looked the same: narrow, brick, lit by a single lamp that cast more shadow than light.
+Phone dead.
+Streets empty.
+Cobblestones wet — it rained while you were inside, because this is Belgium and it rains when you're not looking.
+Every lane looks the same: narrow, brick, lit by a single lamp that casts more shadow than light.

-I turned a corner and hit a canal I didn't recognize.
-The reflection of a church spire rippled on the water.
-A cat sat on a stone wall and watched me with the absolute confidence of an animal that knows exactly where it is.
+Turn a corner and hit a canal you don't recognize.
+The reflection of a church spire ripples on the water.
+A cat sits on a stone wall and watches you with the absolute confidence of an animal that knows exactly where it is.

 Not busking-on-the-Markt music.
-Actual music — someone playing piano in a room above a bar I'd walked past without noticing.
-The sign read Herberg Vlissinghe.
+Actual music — someone playing piano in a room above a bar you'd walked past without noticing.
+The sign reads Herberg Vlissinghe.

 The Oldest Bar in Bruges

 Herberg Vlissinghe has been serving drinks since 1515.
 Five hundred and eleven years.
-The interior is dark wood, candle stubs in bottles, and a back garden that in summer apparently has bocce courts.
-In December, at 11PM, it had me and three Belgians who looked like they'd been there since 1515.
+The interior is dark wood, candle stubs in bottles, and a back garden that in summer has bocce courts.
+In December, at 11PM, it's you and three Belgians who look like they've been there since 1515.

-I ordered a jenever — Belgian gin, served in a small tulip glass, €3.50.
-The bartender, a woman in her 60s, poured it to the brim.
-"You drink the first sip without lifting the glass," she said.
+Order a jenever — Belgian gin, served in a small tulip glass, €3.50.
+The bartender, a woman in her 60s, pours it to the brim.
+"You drink the first sip without lifting the glass," she says.
 "Lean down.
 Otherwise you'll spill."

-I leaned down.
-The juniper hit first, then something floral, then a warmth that started in my chest and radiated outward.
-One of the Belgians at the bar nodded approvingly.
+Lean down.
+The juniper hits first, then something floral, then a warmth that starts in your chest and radiates outward.
+One of the Belgians at the bar nods approvingly.

-His name was Marc.
-He was a retired history teacher from Ghent who came to Bruges once a month specifically to drink at Vlissinghe.
-"The tourists go to the places that look medieval," he said.
+His name is Marc.
+A retired history teacher from Ghent who comes to Bruges once a month specifically to drink at Vlissinghe.
+"The tourists go to the places that look medieval," he says.
 "This one is medieval."

-We talked for an hour.
-About beer, about Flemish painting ("Van Eyck invented oil painting," he said, which is an oversimplification but I didn't argue), about why Belgian waffles are actually two completely different things (Brussels waffles: rectangular, crispy, airy.
+Talk for an hour.
+About beer, about Flemish painting ("Van Eyck invented oil painting" — an oversimplification, but you don't argue), about why Belgian waffles are actually two completely different things.
+Brussels waffles: rectangular, crispy, airy.
 Liège waffles: round, dense, caramelized sugar.
-"Ordering a 'Belgian waffle' in Belgium is like ordering a 'European wine,'" he said).
+"Ordering a 'Belgian waffle' in Belgium is like ordering a 'European wine,'" he says.

-Marc drew me a map on a napkin.
-Five lines, two turns, a landmark ("turn right at the Virgin Mary statue on the corner — there are eleven of them in the old town, but this one has a blue candle").
-I found my hotel in four minutes.
+Marc draws a map on a napkin.
+Five lines, two turns, a landmark: "turn right at the Virgin Mary statue on the corner — there are eleven of them in the old town, but this one has a blue candle."
+You'll find your hotel in four minutes.

 The Morning After

-I walked to the Begijnhof at 7AM.
-The 13th-century walled courtyard was empty.
+Walk to the Begijnhof at 7AM.
+The 13th-century walled courtyard is empty.
 Frost on the grass.
-A Benedictine nun crossed the green carrying a prayer book.
-The whitewashed houses caught the first low sun.
+A Benedictine nun crosses the green carrying a prayer book.
+The whitewashed houses catch the first low sun.
 No tourists.
-No sound except my shoes on wet stone.
+No sound except your shoes on wet stone.

 From there to Minnewater — the Lake of Love — where swans drift in water so still it looks like glass.
-Then back through the old town, past the Groeningemuseum (which I visited that afternoon — Jan van Eyck's 'Madonna with Canon van der Paele' stopped me cold for 15 minutes), past the Markt where the Wednesday market was setting up with cheese and bread and flowers.
+Then back through the old town, past the Groeningemuseum (worth an afternoon — Jan van Eyck's 'Madonna with Canon van der Paele' will stop you cold for 15 minutes), past the Markt where the Wednesday market sets up with cheese and bread and flowers.

-I found Herberg Vlissinghe again in daylight.
-The sign was smaller than I remembered.
-The bocce garden was there, behind a gate.
-A cat — possibly the same one from the canal — sat on the wall.
+Find Herberg Vlissinghe again in daylight.
+The sign is smaller than you remembered.
+The bocce garden is there, behind a gate.
+A cat — possibly the same one from the canal — sits on the wall.

 What Bruges Actually Is

 Bruges gets called a fairy tale, a museum, a tourist trap.
 It's none of those things.
-It's a city where people live and work inside buildings that are 600 years old, where a brewery runs a pipeline under medieval streets because trucks would crack the cobblestones, where the oldest bar in town still pours jenever for €3.50 and a retired teacher from the next city over considers it his monthly pilgrimage.
+It's a city where people live and work inside buildings that are 600 years old, where a brewery runs a pipeline under medieval streets because trucks would crack the cobblestones, where the oldest bar in town still pours jenever for €3.50 and a retired teacher from the next city over treats it as a monthly pilgrimage.
+It's the same unhurried, genuinely lived-in feeling you get along Ljubljana's car-free riverbanks, where the café terraces seem to outnumber the visitors.

 You can see it in a day.
 You shouldn't.